• Skip to primary navigation

 • How you can handle popup windows

-So let us try to understand each topic one by one and with some real-time examples for better understanding.
+So, let us try to understand each topic individually and with real-time examples for better understanding.

 What is an Alert?

-Alerts are nothing but small message boxes that are displayed on the screen to give some information or ask permission to perform some operation.
-Sometimes its also use for warning purposes.
+Alerts are small message boxes displayed on the screen to give some information or ask permission to perform some operation.
+Sometimes, it’s also used for warning purposes.

 Types of Alerts in Selenium

-Mainly we are dealing with two types of alerts that are:
+Mainly, we are dealing with two types of alerts:

 • Windows-based alert pop-ups